STARRY-S/wg-healthcheck/README.md

     (`ping -I wgN ...`).
     If the ping timeout, it restarts the corresponding WireGuard interface to force reconnection.
-- Wireguard already have the `PersistentKeepalive`, why not just use this?
+- Wireguard already has the `PersistentKeepalive`, why not just use this?
-    In some situaions (unstable NAT, ISP public IP changes, etc.), the tunnel may still become unreachable with keepalive enabled.
+    In some situations (unstable NAT, ISP public IP changes, etc.), the tunnel may still become unreachable with keepalive enabled.
-- Note: This script is not a replacement for WireGuard `PersistentKeepalive`.
+- Note: This is not a replacement for WireGuard's `PersistentKeepalive`.
 - Issues and PRs are welcome if you have any suggestions.

 ## Installation

-For Arch Linux, you can install from [AUR](https://aur.archlinux.org/packages/wg-healthcheck).
+For Arch Linux users, install from [AUR](https://aur.archlinux.org/packages/wg-healthcheck).

 ```bash
 paru -S wg-healthcheck